ethersphere/bee-docs/docs/working-with-bee/configuration.md

 _default_ `false`

 Send tracing spans to the tracing service.
-More information how to configure and visualize tracing data is available [here](/docs/bee-developers/useful-dev-info#tracing).
+More information on how to configure and visualize tracing data is available [here](/docs/bee-developers/useful-dev-info#tracing).